jordimassaguerpla/mcp-server-uyuni-report/README.md

 #### Example 2: Generating a Time-Series Graph

 > "Show me a weekly trend of security errata for my 'sles' systems from the beginning of the year until now.
-Plot the mean resolution time, patched systems, and created errata on a graph."
+Plot the mean patch time, patched systems, and created errata on a graph."

 #### Filter Examples